 - Invest in double hanging clothes rods.
 These can fully maximize the closet space as children’s clothes are typically smaller in size and do not take up much space.
 Child-sized hangers will also not clutter up the limited space.

 - Invest in modular, flexible closet solutions so that the closet storage grows with them.
-The configurable components can be easily rearranged to accommodate to your children’s body as they grow taller.
+The configurable components can be easily rearranged to accommodate your children’s bodies as they grow taller.
 Drawers can be reassigned and hanging baskets can also be added to accommodate different types of accessories.

 This article is contributed by Renonation.

 This article was first published in The New Age Parents e-magazine.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.